CSIRO-enviro-informatics/loci.cat/explorer.md

 ## MVP
-A web accessible interactive graph viewing tool that will enable users to search, find by point, and click to explore the Loc-I graph cache at the top level i.e. dataset and linkset level.
+A web accessible interactive graph viewing tool that will enable users to search, find by point, and click to explore the [Loc-I reference cache](ref-cache.md) at the top level i.e. dataset and linkset level.

 ## Anticipated future functionality